couchbase/couchbase-lite-core/README.md

 An earlier version of LiteCore, known as CBForest, has been in use since mid-2015 in the iOS/Mac version of [Couchbase Lite][CBL] 1.1, and since early 2016 in the 1.2 release on all the above platforms.

+## Building It

+**Note:** After checking out this repo, make sure you've also checked out the submodules.
+Run `git submodule update --init --recursive`.

+### macOS, iOS

+Open **Xcode/LiteCore.xcodeproj**.
+Select the scheme **LiteCore dylib**.
+Build.

+### Linux

+    cd build_cmake
+    ./build.sh

+**Note:** If you get compile errors about missing headers or libraries, you'll need to install the appropriate development packages via your package manager.
+This is especially true on Ubuntu, which comes without the development packages for common libraries like SQLite and OpenSSL.
+(TBD: Add a list of `apt` packages here.)

+## Documentation

+C API docs can be generated as follows:

+    cd C
+    doxygen

+The main page is located at `C/Documentation/html/modules.html`.

 ## Status

 **As of October 2016:** Under heavy development.
 Watch out for falling I-beams!

-The primary development platform is Mac OS, so the Xcode project should always build and the code should pass its unit tests.
-The Visual Studio project is generally up to date but may
+* The primary development platform is macOS, so the Xcode project should always build, and the code should pass its unit tests on Mac.
-    fall behind, as may the C# bindings.
-The Java bindings are only updated occasionally and are probably out of date.
+* The CMake (Linux) build and Visual Studio project are generally up to date but may fall behind, as may the C# bindings.
+* The Java bindings may be out of date or incomplete.

 ## Authors